micmejia/bible-dump/NKJV/Jeremiah/Jer 13.md

 Lift up your eyes and see Those who come from the north.
 Where _is_ the flock _that_ was given to you, Your beautiful sheep?

 ###### 21
 What will you say when He punishes you?
 For you have taught them _To be_ chieftains, to be head over you.
-Will not pangs seize you, Like a woman in [^i]labor?
+Will not pangs seize you, Like a woman in labor?

 ###### 22
 And if you say in your heart, "Why have these things come upon me?"
-For the greatness of your iniquity Your skirts have been uncovered, Your heels [^j]made bare.
+For the greatness of your iniquity Your skirts have been uncovered, Your heels made bare.

 ###### 23
 Can the Ethiopian change his skin or the leopard its spots? _Then_ may you also do good who are accustomed to do evil.